nebulab/playbook/people-ops/international-compensation.html.md

 Once we get the candidate's area, we pick the corresponding Location factor within a list of worldwide locations.

-The calculation basis is the Average Italian Salary matrix for that role.
+The calculation basis is the average Italian salary matrix for that role.
 The Location factors are modulated on the Italian location factor that represents the unit basis.
-So we obtain the indexed salary by multiplying the matrix and the Location factor of interest.
+So we obtain the indexed salary by multiplying the average Italian revenue for that role and the Location factor of interest:

 ```
 (Average Italian salary)*(Candidate's Location factor)